thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `WDOC_NO_MODELNAME_MATCHING`
     * If "true": will bypass the model name matching.
 Useful for exotic or models that are fresh out of the oven.

+* `WDOC_ALLOW_NO_PRICE`
+    * if "true", won't crash if no price was found for the given model.
+Useful if litellm has not yet updated its price table.